animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/xml-gemfire-clientserver.md

 For every HTTP request, the `DelegatingFilterProxy` is invoked, which delegates to the `springSessionRepositoryFilter`.

-## <a id="java-servlet-container-initialization"></a>HttpSession with VMware GemFire Client/Server Sample Application
+## <a id="java-servlet-container-initialization"></a>HttpSession with VMware GemFire Client-Server Sample Application

-This section describes an HttpSession with VMware GemFire Client/Server using XML sample application.
+This section describes an HttpSession with VMware GemFire Client-Server using XML sample application.

 ### <a id="running-sample-app"></a>Running the httpsession-gemfire-clientserver-xml Sample Application